Dave Rogers is a New York born and based artist, art advisor, activist.

 Returning to New York to Finish his MFA in Art Rogers has spent the last four years helping emerging artists find their voice in the art world as an art advisor, and independent curator establishing exhibits for emerging artists to network and share their art with the art world.
 Rogers represents several disabled artists from the US and overseas helping them find exhibits and learn about promoting their art.
 Rogers also works with several Veterans Art Organizations helping them promote art for disabled veterans.

-Rogers has received awards from New York City Mayor David Dinkins, The NYS Department of Labor, the Bronx Borough President, The Martin Luther King Jr. Award for overcoming adversity and work in the community, and the Military Outstanding Volunteer Service Award (3rd Award) as well as awards from the Disabled Artist Union in China, the Jiangmen Government, and from several universities in China for his work with the community.
+Rogers has received awards from New York City Mayor David Dinkins, The NYS Department of Labor, the Bronx Borough President, The Martin Luther King Jr. Award for overcoming adversity and work in the community, and the Military Outstanding Volunteer Service Award (3rd Award), Was names the Long Island Advance Man of the Year for 2017, was inducted into the Class of 2017 NYS Veterans Hall of Fame, and was given certificates of recognition for his work with Veteran Artists from Congressman Lee Zeldin, County Legislator Robert Calarco and NYS Senator Tom Croci, as well as awards from the Disabled Artist Union in China, the Jiangmen Government, and from several universities in China for his work with the community.